gdgunnars/WEPO-Assign-2/README.md

 - TSlint complains about syntax being wrong that is required for ng2-bootstrap to work properly, so we did not figure out how to fix these without breaking the functionality.
+- When you send a private msg to a user, the sender sees his message twice, while the recipient only sees the msg once.